eduardo-talavera/react-webpack-task-app/README.md

 - Production: run in a terminal `npm run build`

 ## Static Files
-to run the static files run inside the project in a terminal `npx serve -s dist`,
+to run the static files run inside the project in a terminal `npx serve -s dist`

 To clone or download the backend click on the following link